Stoymirov/Raven_internship_task_2025/README.md

   - Add take-profit logic and indicators (RSI, MACD, Bollinger Bands).
   - Use Sortino/Calmar ratios, walk-forward optimization, and early stopping in grid search.

-## Next Steps
-- Enhance strategy with take-profit and additional indicators.
-- Improve optimization with Random Search/Bayesian methods.
-- Expand visualization and test on more assets/time frames.

 ## Resources
 - Medium: Momentum Strategy Optimization
 - Investopedia: Stop-Loss Orders
 - Articles on lot sizing and SMA-momentum relationships

 # 03. Mean reversion strategy
 This Jupyter notebook (`03.Mean reversion strategy.ipynb`) develops a mean reversion trading strategy inspired by physics-based models, specifically the harmonic oscillator.
-Unlike the momentum strategy, it uses stochastic differential equations (SDEs) to model price movements, focusing on the Ornstein-Uhlenbeck (OU) process for mean-reverting behavior.
+Unlike the momentum strategy, it uses stochastic differential equations (SDEs) to model price movements, focusing on the Ornstein-Uhlenbeck (OU) process for mean-reverting behavior. **The main idea in this approach is to showcase my knowledge of basic mathematical concepts applied in qunatative trading and also avoid repetition of methods.

 ## Key Components
 - **Strategy**: Models prices as a damped harmonic oscillator, reverting to a mean value, using the OU process: